Wayne Rosenthal

-Wayne Scott Rosenthal (born February 19, 1965) is a former Major League Baseball pitcher and pitching coach.
+Wayne Scott Rosenthal (born February 19, 1965) is an American former Major League Baseball pitcher and pitching coach.

 Early life

 Rosenthal, who is Jewish, was born in Brooklyn, New York.
 He attended South Shore High School, where he played for the basketball team and the 1982 New York City champion baseball team that was 31–1.
 He then attended St. John's University on scholarship, where he was the top pitcher on the baseball team.
 He earned All-Tournament honors for the Redmen in helping them to their 1986 Big East Conference baseball tournament championship.

 Professional career

 Playing career

 He was drafted in 1986 by the Texas Rangers.
 After working his way through their minor league system, he pitched in parts of two seasons for the Rangers, 1991 and 1992.
 On August 18, 1991, he recorded the only save of his career during a 9–4 victory over the Indians.
 After a season with the independent Duluth–Superior Dukes, he retired as a player.